bthcode/pyrogue/doc/index.rst

     - Inherit off :class:`~pyrogue.creatures.Creature`
     - Have an :class:`~pyrogue.creatures.AI` to guide them
     - Are placed in game by :attr:`~pyrogue.dungeons.Level.AddCreature`
-    - Have an :class:`~pyrogue.creatues.Iventory`
+    - Have an :class:`~pyrogue.creatures.Iventory`
+    - Use Astar to calculate paths: :class:`~pyrogue.astar.path`
 - Player Character:
-    - Drives game play in method :attr:`~pyrogue.player.PlayerCharager.Update`
+    - Drives game play in method :attr:`~pyrogue.player.PlayerCharacter.Update`
 - Dungeon Level: :class:`~pyrogue.dungeons.Level`
     - Has a map stored in :attr:`~pyrogue.dungeons.Level.layout`
     - Stores data with (x,y) keys